timkley/dotfiles/README.md

 xcode-select --install
 ```

-Then, clone the repository and run the `bootstrap` script:
+After the installation finished, clone the repository and run the `bootstrap` script:

 ```shell
 cd ~